juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 ## To conclude

-I set out to share the knowledge of platform design that I’ve accumulated over the past few years as the head of design of one of the oldest multi-sided platforms in the world.
-Little did I know that a run-of-the-mill article would turn into a 5,000-word monster.
-And this is just the tip of the iceberg.
+I set out to share the knowledge of platform design that I’ve accumulated over the past few years as the head of design of one of the oldest two-sided platforms in the world.
+But as you can tell, multi-sided platforms are a vast topic.

+I'll be following up with a deep dive into topics I didn't cover such as platform governance & disintermediation.
+Probably more of a reason for you to <a href="#" class="newsletter-form">subscribe to my articles</a>.
+In the meantime...

-### Resources
+## Resources

-I put together a separate page for books, articless, and other resources I've come across in the journey to designing two-sided market platforms.
-I hope this helps.
+I put together a separate page for books, articles, and case studies I've found useful on my journey to designing multi-sided platforms.
 Enjoy!

 [View Multi-Sided Platform Resources &raquo;](/article/platform-design/resources)